Travessia

 Travessia (English title: The Path) is a Brazilian telenovela created by Glória Perez.
-It is produced and broadcast by TV Globo, and premiered on 10 October 2022.
+It is produced and broadcast by TV Globo, and aired from 10 October 2022 to 5 May 2023.
 The telenovela follows the story of Brisa (Lucy Alves), who sees her life turned upside down when she is the victim of a deepfake.
 Rômulo Estrela, and Chay Suede also star.